-Over the course of his career, Neville has collaborated with a number of notable artists and groups; most significant is with his brothers Art, Charles, and Cyril, with whom he formed the Neville Brothers band.
+Throughout his career, Neville has collaborated with several notable artists and groups; most significant is with his brothers Art, Charles, and Cyril, with whom he formed the Neville Brothers band.
 Their fusion of various musical styles created a unique sound that garnered them widespread acclaim.

 17. Trini Triggs

 Growing up in the heart of Cajun Country, Trini Triggs was surrounded by traditional country and Western swing music, an influence that would shape his signature style and sound — a blend of traditional country with a touch of modern flair.

 But before he made waves in the music industry, Triggs worked various jobs, from oil field worker to radio DJ.
 However, it was always music that held his heart.